-If you look up, the soaring rugged mountain peaks seem to pierce the sky.
-If you look down, the crystal clear waters reveal abundant wildlife and a rich intertidal zone.
-Somewhere in the middle is Seward – a cute, seaside fishing town along the Alaskan coastline with a profound history and great local charm.
-This is the place we call home, and the destination we’d like to share with you.
+Looking up, mountain peaks seem to pierce the sky.
+Looking down, the bright green waters reveal abundant wildlife and a rich intertidal zone.
+In the middle is Seward – a small, seaside fishing town along the Alaskan coastline with great local charm.
+This is the place we call home, and we can’t wait to share it with you.

 Angels Rest on Resurrection Bay offers waterfront lodging, cabins, and beautiful view rooms.
 Designed for couples and mini-suites perfect for 3 guests.
 The small retreat and conference center, along with the waterfront lodging, is just three miles south of town, on Lowell Point.
 Angels Rest is one of the most unique, and special lodging accommodations in all of Seward.
 The local owner Lynda is incredibly kind and knowledgable when it comes to planning adventures in Alaska!

 Bell in the Woods is a luxury B&B filled with unique and special touches, from luxurious linens to featured Alaskan artwork.
 Owners Darrell and Chrissie are all-things Alaskan enthusiasts and take great pride in providing outstanding hospitality & warmth.
 Their robust & delicious breakfasts will have you wishing you could stay all summer long!

 Enjoy all the luxuries of a beautiful log home!
 You’ll have full access to the kitchen, living areas, high-speed internet, deck with grill and hot tub, etc. Let the cozy, yet gorgeous log home be your “home away from home” while you’re in Seward!